 In the middle of a bustling city plenty of tuktuks, motorbikes and cars, it is nice to find a place where you can walk and relax without fear of being run over.
 That place is the National Museum of Cambodia which possesses one of the world largest collections of Khmer sculptures, a millennium’s worth and more of masterful Khmer art, dating from the 4th to 14th century.

 Located in the city centre to the north of Royal Palace, the National Museum of Cambodia is housed in a graceful terracotta structure of traditional design inspired by Khmer temple architecture.
 It was constructed by the French over the period of seven years from 1917 to 1924.
 The entire compound covers an enormous area comprising four pavilions which face an inviting courtyard garden.
 In order not to skip a large area of the museum, you should start left and continue in a clockwise and chronological direction.
-Travel to Cambodia
+Tours to Cambodia

 Your first impression when you are visiting the National Museum of Cambodia must be its ancient red due to the terracotta roofs and walls of every pavilions.
 The first significant sculpture is a large fragment of a fairly immense bronze reclining Vishnu statue.
 The four pavilions facing an inviting courtyard garden are all complicatedly designed and nicely complement each other, leaving you a feeling that every feature of the museum is so essential.
 Each of them tells different stories about sculpture.
 One of those is the journey from the human form of Indian sculpture to the more divine form of Khmer sculpture between 5th and 8th century, which is categorized as the pre-Angkor collection.
 Visit National Museum Cambodia with Indochina tours Cambodia